Title

 Most areas of the campus, subject to availability and academic schedules, may be used for filming based on approval, with the following exceptions:

-• Residence halls while occupied by students.
-Additional advance notice is needed for filming inside residence halls when not being occupied by students
+- Residence halls while occupied by students.
+Additional advance notice is needed for filming inside residence halls when not occupied by students

 Limitations

-• Filming in a classroom requires notice and express written permission from all students in class.
+- Filming in a classroom requires a minimum of a one-week notice and express written permission from all students in class.
 An area must be provided for students wishing to attend class and not be filmed.

 Location Agreement

-The University, as a state-owned property, is prohibited from charging a daily location fee.
-However, fees will be charged, and an additional facilities-use agreement will be required when filming at certain venues such as the Dean E. Smith Center or Memorial Hall.
-In addition, the University will charge actual rental costs for locations such as performance venues and may require a separate location agreement for those venues.
-The production company will be responsible for any other fees incurred such as parking, staffing, and security for all locations.
+The University will charge rental costs for locations such as performance venues that have a rental fee.
+The production company will be responsible for any other fees incurred such as parking, staffing and security for all locations.

 Construction and Special Requests

 Any campus property that is altered must be returned to its original state.
-A final inspection by a production company liaison and the appropriate University officials is required at the end of the production.
+A production company liaison and the appropriate University officials must conduct a final inspection at the end of the production.

 Insurance

-A $1 million certificate must be provided with the University named as additional insured for the days of preparation, set up, the actual filming and the tear-down time.
-Additional insurance may be required if special locations are used.
-All insurance requirements must be met before shooting begins.
+A minimum $1 million certificate must be provided with the University named as additional insured for the days of preparation, setup, the actual filming and the tear-down time.
+Additional insurance may be required based on the scope and scale of the project, or if special locations are used.
+All insurance requirements must be met before filming begins.

 Fire Permit

 Larger productions may require a fire permit.
 The production company is responsible for notifying the Chapel Hill Fire Department about the project and obtaining any necessary fire permit(s).
-A copy of the fire permit(s) must be submitted to the University at least five days before the crew arrives.
-Other requests with the Town of Chapel Hill, such as closing streets, are subject to approval from the Town of Chapel Hill and are the production company’s responsibility.
+A copy of the fire permit(s) must be submitted to Media Relations at least five business days before the crew arrives.
+Other filming requirements, such as closing streets, are subject to approval from the Town of Chapel Hill or other non-University officials.
+Obtaining necessary approvals from non-University officials is the responsibility of the production company.

 Parking and Security